-- 8.9.
-Before construction of the Project is initiated, but in no case later than fifteen (15) days after the granting of the Special Use Permit, Prior to the issuance of a landdisturbing permit, the holder of the Special Use Permit shall deliver to the County a copy of each of the policies or certificates representing the insurance in the required amounts. - 9.10.
-Access to the Property and the Facility for inspections or monitoring by the County, including its employees, agents and representatives, shall be provided to any of these parties within twenty-four (24) hours of the date and time written notice is provided to the Applicant. - 10.11.
+- 9. Prior to the issuance of a land-disturbing permit, the holder of the Special Use Permit shall deliver to the County a copy of each of the policies or certificates representing the insurance in the required amounts. - 10.
+Access to the Property and the Facility for inspections or monitoring by the County, including its employees, agents and representatives, shall be provided to any of these parties within twenty-four (24) hours of the date and time written notice is provided to the Applicant. - 11.
 The storage of electricity utilizing chemical batteries on the Property is prohibited. - 12.
-The use of biosolids on the Property is prohibited. - 11.13.
-Photovoltaic panels manufactured using the GenX chemical are prohibited on the Property. - Vehicle speeds within the Property and any privately owned access roads and easements leading to the Property shall be restricted to a maximum of fifteen (15) miles per hour. - 13.14.
-Inverters and solar panels, measured from the grade of the ground on which the structures sit to their highest possible point, shall not exceed a height of fifteen (15) feet. - 14.15.
-After construction is complete and the Facility begins operating, lighting on the Property not included in or expressly exempted from the Spotsylvania County ordinances shall be located, screened or shielded so that adjacent residential lots and adjacent roads are not directly illuminated and shall not exceed 0.5 footcandles at the Property boundary. - 15.16.
+The use of biosolids on the Property is prohibited. - 13.
+Photovoltaic panels manufactured using the GenX chemical are prohibited on the Property. - 14.
+Photovoltaic panels containing Cadmium Telluride, also referred to as "Cad Tel", are prohibited on the Property. - 15.
+Inverters and solar panels, measured from the grade of the ground on which the structures sit to their highest possible point, shall not exceed a height of fifteen (15) feet. - 16.
+After construction is complete and the Facility begins operating, lighting on the Property not included in or expressly exempted from the Spotsylvania County ordinances shall be located, screened or shielded so that adjacent residential lots and adjacent roads are not directly illuminated and shall not exceed 0.5 footcandles at the Property boundary. - 17.
 Soil testing shall be performed in accordance with the "Proposed Soil Testing and Remediation Plan Operations Phase", prepared by sPower and dated December 13, 2018, incorporated by reference herein and attached hereto as "Exhibit A", and shall: - a.
 Include sampling designed in accordance with the Environmental Protection Agency's "Guidance on Choosing a Sampling Design for Environmental Data Collection for Use in Developing a Quality Assurance Project Plan" Chapter 7. - b.
 A sample frequency of at least 1 sample per 100 acres shall be collected. - c.
 Samples shall be collected over a variety of site conditions and shall: - 1.
 Be mapped to display the site's location and differentiate panels within proximity based on the panel's manufacturer and model. - 2.
 Include one sample collected from each side of each onsite stream or river at its most upstream and most downstream locations. - 3.
 Samples shall be analyzed for Cadmium Telluride and all metals identified in the "Guidance for Developing Ecological Soil Screening Levels (Eco-SSLs)" Attachment 1-4, Table 1.1. - 4.
 Samples shall be analyzed for type, acidity, and nutrient levels, including Nitrogen, Phosphorus, Potassium, Magnesium, Sulfur, and Calcium. - d.
-Test reports shall be provided to the Zoning Administrator prior to the issuance of a land-disturbing permit and every five (5) years thereafter and shall be accompanied by an executive summary of the results.
+Test reports shall be provided to the Zoning Administrator prior to the issuance of a land-disturbing permit and every five (5) years thereafter and shall be accompanied by an executive summary of the results. - e.

-- e.
 A test report shall be provided to the Zoning Administrator prior to and immediately following decommissioning. - f.
-Abnormal results, as determined solely by the County, may warrant additional studies, as determined solely by the County, to be performed by the Operators, at the Operators' cost, including but not limited to an Environmental Site Assessment, conducted in accordance with the applicable American Society for Testing and Materials, now known as ASTM International, standards and subsequent tests, as deemed necessary by the County or the Virginia Department of Environmental Quality.
+Abnormal results, as determined solely by the County, may warrant additional studies, as determined solely by the County, to be performed by the Operators, at the Operators' cost, including but not limited to an

+Environmental Site Assessment, conducted in accordance with the applicable American Society for Testing and Materials, now known as ASTM International, standards and subsequent tests, as deemed necessary by the County or the Virginia Department of Environmental Quality.
 Results of all required testing shall be shared with the County free of charge and without demand therefor.
-To the extent the "Proposed Soil Testing and Remediation Plan Operations

-Phase", prepared by sPower and dated 12/13/2018 is contrary to the conditions herein, as determined solely by the County, the conditions herein shall supersede and control.
+To the extent the "Proposed Soil Testing and Remediation Plan Operations Phase", prepared by sPower and dated 12/13/2018 is contrary to the conditions herein, as determined solely by the County, the conditions herein shall supersede and control.